On this page

 Connection with Ohata Shoji Inc.

-This experience includes:
+This deep operational foundation includes:

 Looking Ahead